Jarred Kelenic Player Props: Mariners vs. Athletics

 Jarred Kelenic At The Plate

+- Kelenic has 30 hits and an OBP of .370 to go with a slugging percentage of .608.
+All three of those stats are tops among Seattle hitters this season.

-- He ranks 19th in batting average, 46th in on base percentage, and sixth in slugging among the qualified hitters in MLB.
+- Among the qualified hitters in baseball, he ranks 17th in batting average, 43rd in on-base percentage, and sixth in slugging.

-- Kelenic has driven in a run in 13 games this year (48.1%), including two games with multiple runs batted in.
+- In 13 games this season (46.4%), Kelenic has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.